Skip to main content

 “You want me to gamble?”
 She frowned.
 “That’s a sin.”

-“Not gamble.
+“No, not gamble.
 We keep bets.
 Things we hold dear.
 And that will make the game more competitive.”
 He shrugged.

 “You took my country, I have nothing else to offer.”
 Priyambada snapped.
-Ishaan Dev’s smile faded as he looked away and Priyambada looked up at him regretting her impulsive conversation.
+Ishaan Dev’s smile faded as he looked away, and Priyambada looked up at him, regretting her impulsive conversation.

 “Why not make it a little more interesting?”
 She said, making him look up.
 “I tell you what you will bet, and you tell mine.”
 Ishaan Dev nodded.

 “Vidyut.”
 She smiled.
-Ishaan Dev raised his eyebrows, “You know he doesn’t listen to anyone else.”
+Ishaan Dev raised his eyebrows.
+“You know he doesn’t listen to anyone else.”

 “We will see about that!”
 She smiled.